conventional-changelog/releaser-tools/README.md

 If there is any preset, this defaults to `''` because header in presets usually contains the version and date which are already in the release.

+#### parserOpts

+Default: `none`

+A object that is used to define how conventional changelog will parse the commits

 ## CLI